 Named for the year it was built, this historic home now serves as a quaint five-room inn.
 Each unit (including two multi-room suites) is like a mini apartment, with a kitchenette, private bath, queen beds, working fireplace and period-style furnishings.
 All the rooms are light-filled, with airy 12ft ceilings, while the suites, on the upper floors, can sleep up to three.

 This is a great value place for the neighborhood.
 But note that this is a characterful, vintage structure: there is no elevator, the floors are a bit creaky, and in winter, heat is provided by steam radiators.
 Our independent authors have visited 1871 House and selected this as one of our recommended hotels in New York City.

 Metropolis: Japan’s No. 1 English Magazine: Alternative Stays in New York: A new breed of accommodation offers the best of hotels and apartments

 Communal breakfasts and polite chit-chat with homeowners make the term “bed and breakfast” seem like the antithesis of autonomy.
 But northeast from my apartment, at 1871 House on East 62nd Street, autonomy is exactly what I find.
-Named for the year in which it was built, this elegant brownstone sits in the Upper East Side’s Historic District and has been lovingly restored and decorated with bags of New England charm by its owners Lia and Warren.
+Named for the year in which it was built, this elegant brownstone sits in the Upper East Side’s Historic District and has been lovingly restored and decorated with bags of New England charm by its owners.

 Strictly speaking, it’s hard to classify what’s on offer here.
 With just seven rooms, it could be called a small hotel.
 Yet a hotel wouldn’t give out keys to the front door, equip each room with a small kitchen and working fireplace, or leave a stack of paperbacks on the nightstand.
 Similarly, to call it a guesthouse is misleading, since the owners and managers remain largely unseen (though not unreachable).